Peer-to-peer: Incentivizing resource sharing and cooperation

 The BitTorrent protocol: In this animation, the colored bars beneath all of the 7 clients in the upper region above represent the file being shared, with each color representing an individual piece of the file.
 After the initial pieces transfer from the seed (large system at the bottom), the pieces are individually transferred from client to client.
 The original seeder only needs to send out one copy of the file for all the clients to receive a copy.

 Cooperation among a community of participants is key to the continued success of P2P systems aimed at casual human users; these reach their full potential only when large numbers of nodes contribute resources.
 But in current practice, P2P networks often contain large numbers of users who utilize resources shared by other nodes, but who do not share anything themselves (often referred to as the "freeloader problem").

 Freeloading can have a profound impact on the network and in some cases can cause the community to collapse.
 In these types of networks "users have natural disincentives to cooperate because cooperation consumes their own resources and may degrade their own performance".
 Studying the social attributes of P2P networks is challenging due to large populations of turnover, asymmetry of interest and zero-cost identity.
 A variety of incentive mechanisms have been implemented to encourage or even force nodes to contribute resources.

 Some researchers have explored the benefits of enabling virtual communities to self-organize and introduce incentives for resource sharing and cooperation, arguing that the social aspect missing from today's P2P systems should be seen both as a goal and a means for self-organized virtual communities to be built and fostered.
 Ongoing research efforts for designing effective incentive mechanisms in P2P systems, based on principles from game theory, are beginning to take on a more psychological and information-processing direction.

 Privacy and anonymity

-Some peer-to-peer networks (e.g. Freenet) place a heavy emphasis on privacy and anonymity—that is, ensuring that the contents of communications are hidden from eavesdroppers, and that the identities/locations of the participants are concealed.
+Some peer-to-peer networks (e.g. Hyphanet) place a heavy emphasis on privacy and anonymity—that is, ensuring that the contents of communications are hidden from eavesdroppers, and that the identities/locations of the participants are concealed.
 Public key cryptography can be used to provide encryption, data validation, authorization, and authentication for data/messages.
 Onion routing and other mix network protocols (e.g. Tarzan) can be used to provide anonymity.

 Perpetrators of live streaming sexual abuse and other cybercrimes have used peer-to-peer platforms to carry out activities with anonymity.